MasonGao/XPS-9360/README.md

 # XPS-9360-Hackintosh

-macOS on Dell XPS 9360 i5-8250U with USB WiFi
+EFI and Tools for macOS on Dell XPS 9360 i5-8250U

 ## Usage